 Too many interviewers treat questions like a test: you get 10 questions, each is worth 10 points, you get a score according to how close you are to what I deem the most correct answer and you need 80 points to get to the next level.

-I don’t want to say I never met anybody, who cared whether the questions they were asking actually gave them any useful information, it’s just that I can’t name anybody at the moment 😛.
+I don’t want to say I never met anybody, who cared whether the questions they were asking actually gave them any useful information, it’s just that there are so few of them.

 The interviewer will (and should) always know more about a question, because she had to look it up before asking and because she heard a lot of different answers from different people.
 She will always have the upper hand in this one niche topic.
 Which should prompt every interviewer to be wary of this bias.
 But most aren’t.